-History buffs won’t want to miss Philadelphia because, as you might have heard, the city played a rather key role in the founding of the country.
-In the city’s Old City neighborhood you can see important sites of historic Philadelphia, like the Liberty Bell, Independence Hall, and Constitution Hall.
+History buffs won’t want to miss Philadelphia because, as you may know, the city played a rather key role in the founding of the country.
+In the city’s Old City neighborhood, you can see important sites of historic Philadelphia, like the Liberty Bell, Independence Hall, and Constitution Hall.
 It’s a traveler’s delight because many of the most important and interesting historic attractions are free and allow you up-close access.
 You can easily get it all in within a single day.
 So strap on your walking shoes and let’s get going.
 Here’s my guide to a day in Philadelphia for history buffs!

-It doesn’t matter if you prefer modern art, impressionism, or street art, there’s a lot on offer in Philadelphia for art lovers.
+It doesn’t matter if you prefer modern art, impressionism, or street art, there is so much on offer when it comes to the Philadelphia art scene.
 Philadelphia has been the home and inspiration for countless artists such as Thomas Eakins, Alexander Calder (both Milne and Stirling), and Robert Crumb.
 The galleries and collections in the city are also incredibly impressive.
 This is both in terms of quantity and quality.
-If you only have a single day to see and experience the city and you love art, here is my art lovers travel guide to Philadelphia.
+Then add in the public works, like Philadelphia mural arts, and you get an idea of how rich and diverse the city is.

 To say that Philadelphia played an important role in Colonial America can’t be overstated.
 The city is home to Independence Hall and the Liberty Bell.
 Important sites like Valley Forge and the Brandywine sit just a stone’s throw away.
 Yet somehow, the City of Brotherly Love didn’t have a single museum dedicated to the movement that founded the United States of America.
 Until now!
 I recently got a chance to get a sneak peek at the brand new Museum of the American Revolution, which opens on Wednesday, April 19th.

 Spending a day in Washington, D.C. is a great idea.
 Spending a day in Washington, D.C. in August (the first day, actually) can cause a traveler to have a second thought.
 But there I was with a day in Washington, D.C.
 The nation’s capital is full of fantastic options of things to see and do.
 There’s no shortage of great restaurants and shops.
 And while the city does have plenty of public transit options — from the subway to buses doing circuits of the most popular tourist attractions — the relatively flat landscape makes for fantastic walking.
 Yeah, a day in Washington, D.C. is full of fun.
 Continue reading →

 A long weekend in the summer calls for a road trip!
 So that’s just what we did on Fourth of July weekend.
 We packed up and headed to Pittsburgh to spend, roughly, 36 hours.
 From Philadelphia, it is roughly a four or five hour drive across the state.
 We kissed the puppy goodbye, hit the road early and lucked out with relatively light traffic.